verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] What makes us humans?
 Selecting images with traffic lights.
 - [ ] Young me: I hope something good happens to me.
 Now me: I hope whatever bad happens is at least funny.
 - [ ] Okay.
 I respect your wrong opinion.
+- [ ] Take it easy dude.
+But, take it.